-Top Secret Security

-The "Top Secret" level applies an End-To-End security model, with audio data encrypted on one end point of the call and decrypted on the other end point without any possibility to intercept it in the middle.
+Top Secret Security The "Top Secret" level applies an End-To-End security model, with audio data encrypted on one end point of the call and decrypted on the other end point without any possibility to intercept it in the middle.
 PrivateGSM relies on ZRTP protocol so there is no need to deploy a PKI infrastructure, but a human verification is required to exclude the presence of a MITM (Man In The Middle).

-Verifying call security

-PrivateGSM Professional and end-to-end encryption enabled version use an encryption and security system based on ZRTP protocol.
+Verifying call security PrivateGSM Professional uses an encryption and security system based on ZRTP protocol.
 This protocol is based on "human" verification of two words (called Short Authentication String or SAS) displayed at the beginning of a call.
 The SAS are made up of two words in English, randomly generated for each call.
 The same SAS displayed on the two phones must be verbally compared by the two callers to guarantee call security.
-After the security has been verified the two peers should trust each other.

-Verify call security on BlackBerry:
+After the security was verified the two peers could trust each other.
+Verify call security on BlackBerry: matching key exchanges, so the call is secure!